Dikkiloona: Music

 The music for the film is composed by Yuvan Shankar Raja, collaborating for the first time with Santhanam after the latter's transformation into lead roles, with lyrics written by Ku.
 Karthik, Arunraja Kamaraj and Saravedi Saran.
 Yuvan remixed a popular classical song Per Vachalum Vaikama Ponalum from Michael Madana Kama Rajan (1990) which was composed by his father Ilaiyaraaja, and was released as a single on 3 September 2021.
 The full album was released by Sony Music India on 6 September 2021.

 Release

 The film was initially supposed to have its theatrical release in April 2020 but was called off due to the COVID-19 pandemic in India.
 KJR Studios announced that the film would be released via over-the-top media service.
 The film released on ZEE5 on 10 September 2021, coinciding with the occasion of Ganesh Chaturthi.

 Reception

 Baradwaj Rangan wrote for Film Companion,"The film doesn’t use the time machine concept well nor is it a great vehicle for a leading man."
-M Suganth of The Times of India gave 3.0 out of 5 stars and stated that "It is these scenes that rescue the film and make us wonder if this material would have worked better if the director had chosen to make it as an out-and-out comedy.
+M Suganth of The Times of India gave 3.0 out of 5 stars and stated that "The supporting comedians, especially Anandaraj, Munishkanth and Lollu Sabha Maran, are amusing.
+It is these scenes that rescue the film and make us wonder if this material would have worked better if the director had chosen to make it as an out-and-out comedy.
 In its present state, it is merely diverting fare that you forget once it ends."